survivejs/webpack-book/manuscript/developing_with_webpack/automatic_browser_refresh.md

 Version: webpack 1.13.0
 ```

 The output means that the development server is running.
 If you open *http://localhost:8080/* at your browser, you should see something.
 If you try modifying the code, you should see output at your terminal.
-The problem is that the browser doesn't catch these changes without a hard refresh.
-That's something we need to resolve next.
+The problem is that the browser doesn't catch these changes without a hard refresh and that flag.
+That's something we need to resolve next through configuration.

 ![Hello world](images/hello_01.png)